wintvelt/sst-test/README.md

 - `post-deploy`: these are tests that access the deployed infrastructure, for reading.
 These will run only after the new stack has been deployed, either to dev or prod stage.
 - `post-deploy-with-updates`: tests that perform updates on the deployed stack.
 These will only run when deployment is to dev.
 Any tests in this folder should have logic to skip the test if the stage=prod

-If any of the post-deployment tests fail
+In CI/CD, Post-deployment tests run after deployment and after publishing, so if any of them fail
 - the dependencies will still be published
 - but any changes to the npm package will not be published to npm
 - and any updates to stack output variables will not be pushed to the repo

-If you run tests locally with `npx sst test` all tests will be run.
+If you run tests locally with `npx sst test`, all tests will be run.

 ---
 # Dependency publication service